About:

 alyssa faye

-Alyssa Faye (she/her) is a freelance choreographer/director/dance artist based in Brooklyn, NY.
-She was a recent resident of Mare Nostrum Element’s Emerging Choreographers Series, where she premiered a new section of her ongoing project, “motherland,” at LaGuardia Performing Arts Center in April 2022.
-It was performed again in the Dance Bloc Festival at Dixon Place, in November 2022.
-Her newest work, “Aquarius,” was performed in November 2022 as a part of CreateART’s Works in Progress Showcase.
-She graduated from The Boston Conservatory, where she received a BFA in Contemporary Dance.
-Upon moving to New York, she performed with Haus of Pvmnt and choreographer Abigail Corrigan at venues such as Triskelion Arts, Hudson Guild Theater, and WaxWorks.
-Her most recent choreographic work has been showcased throughout 2019 at Uptown Rising Dance Festival, WaxWorks, APEX at Peridance, and Dumbo Dance Festival.
-She has also choreographed and produced two works for The Boston Conservatory mainstage, and participated in collaborative projects around the Boston area.
+She was a resident of Mare Nostrum Element’s Emerging Choreographers Series, in which she premiered and performed in a section of her ongoing project, “motherland,” at LaGuardia Performing Arts Center.
+It was performed again as part of the Dance Bloc Festival at Dixon Place the following fall.
+Her latest work, “Aquarius,” was performed as a part of CreateART’s Works in Progress Showcase, while her other past choreographic work has been showcased at Uptown Rising Dance Festival, WaxWorks, APEX at Peridance, and Dumbo Dance Festival.

-Statement
+artist Statement

 My practice is always incomplete, because movement is born without dying.
 It continuously articulates, animates, and negotiates experience through a matter and tactility we all have access to.
 The body is the first place we are.
 It’s a form meant to stretch, bend, and collapse; we seed conflict here, we unearth resolution.
 I create movement by first considering behavior: the engine of action.
 Here, I am constantly searching for the thick of meaning; parsing through contradictions, collisions, disruptions, divisions.
 For every clue I find, a new question unravels, and my heartbeat quickens.
 I locate myself on this edge–the verge of the unknown, eyes forward, breath held.